Cascadia CHARTER Fellowship Program

 Si Tong Lu, University of Washington

-Si Tong is currently a Biochemistry major at the University of Washington with an interest in laboratory science.
+Si Tong is currently a biochemistry major at W with an interest in laboratory science.
 She enjoys drawing and hiking in her free time and is passionate about exploring and learning more about the world.

 Cloe McMichael, Oregon State University